-his JRA-affiliated institution was founded in 1959 with the goal of maintaining racehorse resources and running races efficiently.
-Its principal aims subsequently became the prevention of injuries to racehorses and research into developing strong horses.
+he Equine Research Institute (ERI) was founded in 1959 with the goal of maintaining racehorse resources, preventing racehorse injuries to ensure smooth operation of horse racing and conducting research into developing strong horses.
 Its research is not limited to active racehorses, as it has conducted successful research on breeding and training, which has been widely applied at training centers and private training farms, as well as in breeding regions.

-The institute has two branches: Joban Branch and Tochigi Branch.
+The ERI has two branches: Joban Branch and Tochigi Branch.
 The primary function of the Joban Branch is to provide rehabilitation facility which includes balneotherapy and physiotherapy.
 Various forms of medical research are also conducted at the branch.
 The Tochigi Branch, Epizootic Research Center was established as a research laboratory for equine infectious diseases in June 1970.
 This unit is the only laboratory conducting research needed for the prevention and control of equine infectious diseases in Japan.

-JRA Yearling Training Farms
+JRA Yearling Training Yards

-RA owns two yearling training farms - Hidaka Yearling Training Farm in Hokkaido and Miyazaki Yearling Training Farm in old season.
+RA owns two yearling training yards - Hidaka Training and Research Center in Hokkaido and Miyazaki Yearling Training Farm in Kyushu Island - and conducts basic training on about 80 yearlings purchased at various sales until the spring of their 2-years-old season.
 The information and training data obtained during this period, as well as improved methods, are passed on broadly to breeders and training farms, and used to improve Japan's racing industry.
 After the research in the basic training period, the horses are sold in the training sales such as the JRA Breeze Up Sale, and then follow-up research is conducted on how they perform as racehorses.
-As a horseracing organization, the JRA's comprehensive research system involving actual horses is unparalleled anywhere in the world.